shashankchandak/PasswordStealer/README.md

 The passwords are then sent to a node server using a post request.

-The python script chromepass.py is converted into a standalone exe using pyinstaller ,so if the executable is plugged into any computer running windows and Google Chrome, running this program will extract all the Chrome saved passwords.
+The python script chromepass.py is converted into a standalone exe using (pyinstaller)[https://www.pyinstaller.org/], so if the executable is plugged into any computer running windows and Google Chrome, running this program will extract all the Chrome saved passwords.